kintone-labs/kintone-ui-component/docs/document/docs/components/desktop/field-group.md

 ---

 ## Overview
-The FieldGroup component allows the user to create a content area that can be collapsed and expanded
+The FieldGroup component allows the user to create a content area that can be collapsed and expanded.

 <div class="sample-container" id="field-group">
   <div id="sample-container__components"></div>